Morrighan89/Blood_Vessel_L-System/README.md

 ### More information
-Basic understanding of the L-System was acquired thanks to the following articles
+Basic understanding of the L-System to create fractal structure can be found in the following articles

 1. [L-systems : draw nice fractals and plants (part I)](https://medium.com/@hhtun21/l-systems-draw-your-first-fractals-139ed0bfcac2)
 2. [L-systems: draw a stochastic plant (part II)](https://medium.com/@hhtun21/l-systems-draw-a-stochastic-plant-ii-f322df2ea3c5)